 Prior to April 1st 2013 financial services regulation in the United Kingdom was handled by the Financial Services Authority (FSA).
-In the wake of the 200708 financial crisis the UK government decided to restructure financial regulation, ultimately leading to the abolishment of the Financial Services Authority.
+In the wake of the 200708 financial crisis, the UK government decided to restructure financial regulation, ultimately leading to the abolishment of the Financial Services Authority.
 The Financial Services Authority (FSA) was replaced by two new organisations, the Financial Conduct Authority (FCA) and the Prudential Regulatory Authority (PRA) which is part of the Bank of England.

 The Prudential Regulatory Authority is responsible for the prudential regulation and supervision of Banks, Building Societies, credit unions, insurers and other major investment firms.
 The Financial Conduct Authority has a different mandate and is primarily concerned with the regulation of firms which provide financial services.
 Any organisation that provides both banking and other financial services will be required to be regulated by both organisations.

-Under the new regulatory arrangement the provision of retail FX services is something which is handled by the Financial Conduct Authority.
+Under the new regulatory arrangement, the provision of retail FX services is something which is handled by the Financial Conduct Authority.
 The organisation is also responsible for the regulation of other trading products including CFD’s (Contracts for Difference) and Financial Spread betting.
-In addition to regulating the provision of the above trading products, the Financial Conduct Authority is responsible for regulating wide array of different of financial products.
+In addition to regulating the provision of the above trading products, the Financial Conduct Authority is responsible for regulating a wide array of different of financial products.